Homosexuality in India: Recognition of same-sex couples

+Community attitudes

+Islamophobia

+Muslims have described that it is "difficult" to be a Muslim in India's LGBTQ spaces.
+Some LGBTQ Muslims describe feeling pressured to disassociate themselves from Islam.

+An opinion poll of the LGBTQ community found that 50% supported the ruling BJP party, with only 25% supporting the left-wing party.
+There have been several BJP politicians that have voiced support for the LGBTQ community yet engaged in hate speech against Muslims.
+India's highly influential and militant far right party has voiced support for LGBTQ rights.

+A number of conservative religious organizations in South Asia have voiced support for LGBTQ rights, including the Buddhist Asgirya Chapter in Sri Lanka and Hindu RSS in India.

+Culture

 Pride parades

-In 2005, Prince Manvendra Singh Gohil, who hails from Manimala in Kerala, publicly came out as gay.
+In 2005, Prince Manvendra Singh Gohil, publicly came out as gay.
 He was disinherited as an immediate reaction by the royal family, though they eventually reconciled.
 He appeared on the American talk show The Oprah Winfrey Show on 24 October 2007, and on BBC Three's Undercover Princes.
 In 2008, Zoltan Parag, a competitor at the Mr. Gay International contest, said that he was apprehensive about returning to India.
 He said, "Indian media has exposed me so much that now when I call my friends back home, their parents do not let them talk to me".

 On 29 June 2008, five Indian cities (Delhi, Bangalore, Kolkata, Indore and Pondicherry) celebrated gay pride parades.
 About 2,000 people turned out in these nationwide parades.
 Mumbai held its pride march on 16 August 2008, with Bollywood actress Celina Jaitley flagged off the festivities.
 On 4 July 2008, the Delhi High Court, while hearing the case to decriminalise homosexuality, opined that there was nothing unusual in holding a gay rally, something which is common outside India.

 Days after the 2 July 2009 Delhi High Court verdict legalising homosexuality, Pink Pages, India's first online LGBT magazine was released.
 On 16 April 2009, India's first gay magazine Bombay Dost originally launched in 1990, was re-launched by Celina Jaitley in Mumbai.

 On 27 June 2009, Bhubaneswar, the capital city of Odisha, saw its first gay pride parade.
 A day later, Union Law Minister Veerappa Moily announced that the Union Home Minister has convened a meeting with the Union Law Ministers, Union Health Ministers and Home Ministers of all states to evolve a consensus on decriminalising homosexuality in India.
 On 28 June 2009, Delhi and Bangalore held their second gay pride parades, and Chennai, generally considered to be a very conservative city, held its first.

-Mumbai has one of its own pride events, like Kashish Mumbai Queer Film Festival which was first held in 2010 from 22 to 25 April and in the next year 2011 from 25 to 29 May.
-It was the first queer film festival in India and is held in a mainstream multiplex theater which screens LGBT films from all over the world.
-It has been recognised by Interpride as a pride event in India.